Sonny Smith (musician)

 Sonny Smith (born 1972) is an American musician, playwright and multimedia artist from San Francisco.
 He has released fourteen albums since 2000, largely with group Sonny & The Sunsets..
 His work has variously encompassed blues, folk, pop and rock elements.
 AllMusic noted that his 2002 album, This Is My Story, This Is My Song, lifted him from obscurity to cult status.

-Smith is a songwriter in the tradition of Ray Davies who’s songs are often populated by characters with an emphasis on outcasts, weirdos, freaks, death, love and atypical transformation.
-They sometimes recall the 1950’s era doo wop of The Falcons combined with the direct sincerity and positive spirit of Modern Lovers’ Jonathan Richman, the kitchen sink wisdom of Michael Hurley and the absurdity of The Hairy Who? art collective, as well as the dark confessional humor of cartoonists like Robert Crumb.
+Smith is a songwriter in the tradition of Ray Davies whose songs are often populated by characters with an emphasis on outcasts, weirdos, freaks, death, love and atypical transformation.
+They sometimes recall the 1950s era doo wop of The Falcons combined with the direct sincerity and positive spirit of Modern Lovers’ Jonathan Richman, the kitchen sink wisdom of Michael Hurley and the absurdity of The Hairy Who? art collective, as well as the dark confessional humor of cartoonists like Robert Crumb.